 No compelling, or more importantly, differentiating brand name was strongly associated with any of these players, (like gasoline… much to the chagrin of Exxon).

-The major consumer electronic manufacturers and computer manufacturers entered the fray and the market proliferated.
-Popularity of the new category skyrocketed.
+The major consumer electronics manufacturers and computer manufacturers entered the fray and the market proliferated.
+The popularity of the new category skyrocketed.
 All that changed when Apple introduced the iPod.

 Success Spells PROFITS